MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 - Trial environments expire after 30 days.
 - Your trial licenses is specific to a user, not an environment.
 If you already have an environment with PowerApps license (free or paid), you can use that environment or create a new one for your AI Builder trial.
-- Once you purchase an AI Builder license, the usage will be limited to a specific environment.
+- Once you purchase an AI Builder license, the usage will be limited to environments where the administrator allocates AI capacity.
-- Models created in your Production environment are deleted after 90 days after the trial license expires, but model configurations are saved in Common Data Service

 > [!NOTE]
 > These restrictions apply only to model types that have been released to  general availability.
 Model types in preview release status will remain available without a license until they are released for general availability.